The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 If you are choosing to live in a smaller town, like one of those along the Costa Brava in Spain, read our blog!
 Spain’s ‘Wild Coast’ is a perfect place for cyclists and those who love the seaside!

-6. Traveling to the EU and Getting a Residency Permit (A Permesso di Soggiorno in Italy)
+6. Visa Approval Process and Getting a Residency Permit (A Permesso di Soggiorno in Italy)

 Within 8 days of arriving in Italy, you must apply for a Permesso di Soggiorno (residency permit) at the Questura or local police station.
 You may also be able to apply at the post office, Ufficio Postale.
 A residency permit is required for staying long-term and accessing public services.
-In addition to a residency permit, you should also apply for Fiscal Code or Codice Fiscale.
+In addition to a residency permit, you should also apply for a Fiscal Code or Codice Fiscale if you did not receive that during your rental contract filing with the tax authority.

 Applying for a residency permit may be similar to your visa application/appointment process so ensure you have made a copy of your visa application packet.
 In Italy, pick up a Permesso di Soggiorno kit at the post office or Questura.
 Then, once you submit the residency permit application, it may take a few months to receive it.